KentuckyFriedTofu/KentuckyFriedTofu.github.io/cv.md

 ### Books

 * Tidal, J. (forthcoming) *Writing a librarian’s teaching portfolio: A how to*.
-Association of College and Research Libraries (ACRL).<br>
+Association of College and Research Libraries (ACRL).
+*
 * Tidal, J. (2021). *[Podcasting: A practical guide for librarians](http://www.worldcat.org/oclc/1259038141)*.
-Chicago: Rowman & Littlefield.<br>
+Chicago: Rowman & Littlefield.
+*
 * Tidal, J. (2015). *[Usability and the mobile web: A LITA guide](http://www.worldcat.org/oclc/1151666266)*.
 Chicago: American Libraries Association, TechSource.

 ### Book Chapters

 * Tidal, J. (2021).
 [Is anybody out there?: Using application statistics and web analytics to assess social media reach](https://www.igi-global.com/chapter/is-anybody-out-there/224544).
 In Information Resources Management Association (Ed.), *[Research Anthology on Strategies for Using Social Media as a Service and Tool in Business](https://www.igi-global.com/gateway/book/275414?ct=-8585755082102393678)*.
 IGI Global.
-(Reprinted from *[Social media for communication and instruction in academic libraries](https://www.igi-global.com/book/social-media-communication-instruction-academic/214080)* by Jennifer Joe and Elisabeth Knight (Eds.), 2019, IGIGlobal).<br>
+(Reprinted from *[Social media for communication and instruction in academic libraries](https://www.igi-global.com/book/social-media-communication-instruction-academic/214080)* by Jennifer Joe and Elisabeth Knight (Eds.), 2019, IGIGlobal).

 * Tidal, J. (2021).
 Filipino-American punk. *[Trans-global punk scenes the punk reader volume 2](https://www.intellectbooks.com/trans-global-punk-scenes)*.
 Russ Bestley, Mike Dines, Paula Guerra and Alastair Gordon (Eds.).
-Intellect Books.<br>
+Intellect Books.

 * Tidal, J. (2019).
 From Wiki to Blog: An academic library’s journey to a collaborative knowledge management system. *[Libraries that learn: Keys to managing organizational knowledge](http://www.worldcat.org/oclc/1123087317)*.
 Jennifer A. Bartlett and Spencer Acadia (Eds.).
-ALA Editions.<br>
+ALA Editions.

 * Tidal, J. (2019).
 Is anybody out there?: Using application statistics and web analytics to assess social media reach. *[Social Media for Communication and Instruction in Academic Libraries](https://www.igi-global.com/book/social-media-communication-instruction-academic/214080)*.
 Jennifer Joe and Elisabeth Knight (Eds.).
-IGI Global.<br>
+IGI Global.

 * Tidal, J. (2017).
 The promise and perils of open-source.
 In C. Antonucci & S. Clapp (Eds.),*[The LITA leadership guide: The librarian as entrepreneur, leader, and technologist](http://www.worldcat.org/oclc/1001554883)* (pp. 79-93).
-Lanham: Rowman et Littlefield.<br>
+Lanham: Rowman et Littlefield.

 * Tidal, J. (2017).
 Case study: Developing an academic library’s mobile website.
 In Canuel, R. and Crichton C. (Eds.) *[Mobile technology and academic libraries: Innovative services for research and learning](http://www.worldcat.org/oclc/987708585)*.
-Chicago: Association of College & Research Libraries.<br>
+Chicago: Association of College & Research Libraries.

 * Tidal, J. (2013).
 Web librarianship.
 In Peacock, R. and Wurm, J. (Eds.) *[The new academic librarian: Essays on changing roles and responsibilities](http://www.worldcat.org/oclc/1040980322)* (pp. 170-178).
-Jefferson, NC: McFarland.<br>
+Jefferson, NC: McFarland.

 * Tidal, J. (2013).
 Optimizing open source web analytics tools for increased security of WordPress and Drupal.
 In Farney, T. and McHale, N. (Eds.) *[Web analytics strategies for information professionals A LITA guide](http://www.worldcat.org/oclc/1059010747)* (pp.165-175).
 Chicago: American Libraries Association, TechSource.

 ### Refereed Publications